All Episodes

 They want the courts to say, well, the legislature passed this law, so we're going to give effect to the plain words that they used.

-And the plain words that they used said that the um old statute, you know, 13-3603 was in effect, and that statute essentially prohibited all abortions.
+And the plain words that they used said that the old statute, you know, 13-3603 was in effect, and that statute essentially prohibited all abortions.

 Well, okay.

-So now let's talk about what what options are available for elected officials in Arizona to deal with this.
+So now let's talk about what options are available for elected officials in Arizona to deal with this.

 And I know there's been a contentious back and forth in the last 48 hours as they begin the process of working this out.

-I would suspect, and maybe you agree, maybe you disagree that in a week or two they're probably going to have this resolved.
+I would suspect, and maybe you agree, maybe you disagree, that in a week or two, they're probably going to have this resolved.

-Uh let's talk about what they are doing, what is being proposed.
+Let's talk about what they are doing, what is being proposed.

 Where do you think this is going to end up?